Dealing with Oranga Tamariki / Ministry for Children

 Parents and caregivers who have come into contact with Oranga Tamariki will often be in one of two situations:

-- Oranga Tamariki is investigating their family or whānau or has otherwise made contact with them with concerns about the children
+- Oranga Tamariki is investigating their family or whānau or has otherwise contacted them with concerns about the children

 This chapter explains what can happen in those different types of cases and what your options might be as a parent or family or whānau member.